Marcus-Software/ms_map_utils/README.md

 itsAMap.trim(); // Output: {'key2':'just a String withs extras spaces en start and end'}

 Map mapNumbers = {'key1':50,'key2':7,'key3':71,'key4':45,'key5':5};
-// In reduceFunction you must check is acc is null and set a initial value for it mapNumbers.reduce<int>((int accumulated, _, value) => (accumulated ??
+// In reduceFunction you must check if `accumulated` is null and set a initial value for it mapNumbers.reduce<int>((int accumulated, _, value) => (accumulated ??
 0) + (value as int)); // Output 178
 ```